wso2/docs-is/en/docs/concepts/identity-anti-patterns-and-the-identity-bus.md

-When working with both external and internal users and merging different systems together, you are faced with technicalities related to management of multiple heterogeneous user stores, different types of authentication protocols, legacy systems and many more.
+When working with both external and internal users and merging different systems together, you are faced with technicalities related to management of multiple heterogeneous userstores, different types of authentication protocols, legacy systems and many more.

 SAML, OpenID Connect, and WS-Federation all support identity federation